sustainers/sustainers.github.io/working-groups/transparency-goals.md

 slug: transparency-goals
 ---

-**Status**: Active<br>
+**Status**: Concluded<br>
 **Bottom liner**: [Duane O'Brien](https://twitter.com/DuaneOBrien)<br>
-**How to get involved**: This working group has concluded.
+**Further details**: This working group has concluded.
 You can view details about it [in the Discourse discussion thread](https://discourse.sustainoss.org/t/open-source-accountability-goals-defining-a-transparency-goal/)

 ## Purpose